-David (Dave) Abram (OHIO ‘89, BSC Communication-Organizational Communication) is a resident of Essex, MA, and a Sales Manager for Parksite Incorporated, a wholesale distributor of building materials.
+David (Dave) Abram (OHIO ‘89, BSC Communication-Organizational Communication) is a resident of Essex, MA, and is a Regional Sales Manager-Southern New England with True Value Company, a global wholesale distributor of hardware products.
 Having made his first gift to OHIO in the form of a donation to the College of Communication in 1989, the year of his graduation, he has provided time, talent and treasure to his alma mater.

 In his professional career, Dave has worked in sales, marketing and new business development roles in several industries, including consumer packaged goods, sporting goods and building materials.
 Additionally, he has served on boards for a variety of institutions/organizations.

 In service to Ohio University, Dave served as President of the Massachusetts Chapter serving New England for eight years, was a member of the OHIO Alumni Association Board of Directors and was a Regional Chair of the Promise Lives Campaign.
 He currently serves on the OHIO Bobcat Club Board of Directors (Intercollegiate Athletics Development).
 During his tenure as Massachusetts Chapter President, he created and led the eventual endowment of the Bunch of Grapes Scholarship, which provides an annual scholarship for a student residing in New England, and also created its anchor event, Manasseh Cutler’s Lobsterfest, an annual fundraiser for the scholarship.